Thomas and The Way

 Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 The Gospel of Thomas emphasizes embodied knowledge, or knowledge imparted by the spirit within.
-With the usage of the word ‘meaning’, Saying One infers a pathway of learning.
+The usage of the word ‘meaning’ in Saying One infers a pathway of learning.

 Thomas is always depicted as young, perhaps innocent.

-For the acolyte, one final phase of Nazarene priestly training dealt with parable understanding.
-Wisdom teachings are presented at this time as well.
-The discipline of the Way requires a fundamental assertion into knowledge.
-The rabbi would provide instruction as to the meaning and wisdom contained within the parable.* These parable teachings later became one staple of Jesus’ ministry.
+The discipline of the Way requires a fundamental assertion of knowledge.
+One final phase of Nazarene priestly training dealt with understanding parables.
+Parable understanding is a part of the wisdom teachings.
+The rabbi would provide instruction as to the meaning and wisdom contained within the parable.* These parable teachings later became a staple of Jesus’ ministry.

-*Astronomical and astrological teaching also occurred, the threads of which might be viewed in the Book of Enoch.
+*Astronomical and astrological teaching also occurred, the threads of which are revealed in the Book of Enoch.
 See, Matt.
 2.2, “…his star in the east.”
-Mark 14.51-52, refers to the young man clothed in linen.
-Linen is worn when certain teaching, instruction, or ceremonies are conducted.
-The nakedness symbolizes being open to God and open to the instruction being received.
-This form of ceremony and teaching was common throughout the middle-east.
-Astrological instruction would occur at night, for obvious reasons.
+Mark 14.51-52 refers to the young man clothed in linen.
+Linen is worn when specific teaching, instruction, or ceremonies are conducted.
+The nakedness symbolizes being open to God and the instruction being given.
+This form of ceremony and teaching was common throughout the Middle East.
+Astrological instruction would occur at night for obvious reasons.

-[Understanding this preparation for instruction, I hope the above lays to rest inferences to Jesus being homosexual.
-More likely, it was included in scripture to give credence to Jesus’ Nazarene priestly status as well as chronicle actual events.]
+[Understanding this preparation for instruction, I hope the above lays to rest inferences about Jesus being homosexual.
+More likely, the Romans’ arrival incident while Jesus was teaching was included in scripture to give credence to Jesus’ Nazarene priestly status and chronicle actual events.]

-Jesus basically tells us to look within, to sow into the kingdom within, and it is there you will find the kingdom which is your treasure of understanding.
+Jesus tells us to look within, to sow into the kingdom within, and there you will find the kingdom, your treasure of understanding.
 This process is noted in Saying Two: Jesus said, “Let him who seeks continue seeking until he finds.
 When he becomes troubled, he will be astonished (enlightened, realization), and he will rule over All.”
 These first three sayings tell us much about the nature and practice of the Way.

 God, being inside of you as well as outside of you, is a new understanding for men of that day.
 They may have seen themselves as a child of God, but they did not understand that the spirit of God (and God is a spirit) is a part of our complete makeup as a soul.
-“When you come to know yourselves (your complete self),” you will know the spirit of God, and not just remain a believer.
-Similarly we have, “Except a man be born again, he cannot see the kingdom of God,” from chapter 3 of John.
+“When you come to know yourselves (your complete Self),” you will know the spirit of God, and not just remain a believer.
+Similarly, “Except a man be born again, he cannot see the kingdom of God,” from chapter 3 of John.

 The Way is an active teaching, one that is realized and practiced.
-Sowing good seed, speaking from the spirit (the Word), and prayer, form the main body of the practice of the Way, for that may lead us to realization and confirmation.
-James 1.22-27, gives the jist of Jesus’ true intent, (22) “But be ye doers of the word, and not hearers only, deceiving your own selves.”
+Sowing good seed, speaking from the spirit (the Word), and prayer form the main body of the practice of the Way, which may lead us to realization and confirmation.
+James 1.22-27 gives the jist of Jesus’ true intent, (22) “But be ye doers of the word, and not hearers only, deceiving your own selves.”
 But further, Jesus expects us to become familiar with the kingdom within and points to the kingdom often.
-In short, Jesus walked in this spirit-relationship, and brought the Father into the life experience.
+In short, Jesus walked in this spirit relationship and brought the Father into the life experience.

-Previously, this enlightened vision into God and His nature had been the reserve of prophets, certain high priests or the few others who had received a vision.
+Previously, this enlightened vision of God and His nature had been the reserve of prophets, certain high priests, or the few others who had received a vision.
 Jesus brings this enlightened vision to all people.
-In doing so the schism between man’s soul nature and God’s nature is bridged.
-It is the mind that must eventually see this vision, not just the intellectual understanding or emotional confirmation.
-As Jesus often alludes, it is the spirit that supplies this vision, the very knowing we perceive, or the interpretation—he speaks as his Father directs him to speak.
+In doing so, the schism is bridged between man’s soul nature and God’s nature.
+The mind must eventually see this vision, not just the intellectual understanding or emotional confirmation.
+As Jesus often alludes, the spirit supplies this vision, the very knowing we perceive, or the interpretation.
+As an example, Jesus speaks as his Father directs him to speak; this is part of the vision and understanding of Jesus’ life.

 Sowing seed for personal development is a most basic tenet of the Way.
-Of course, both knowing and doing is the intent behind sowing good seeds.
-As the world is, people more often want to ‘know about’ but have no inner realization.
-They enjoy the sermon (the getting), but knowing how to put it into practice eludes them (the receiving).
-They try and try, yet never truly sow one good seed.
-They are much like the Pharisees, who know the law as plainly written but do not glean the deeper meaning or realization.
-They argue from the law, but not on behalf of the person as does Jesus, and we see this outlook in the story of the woman caught in adultry.
+Of course, knowing and doing are the intent behind sowing good seeds.
+People often want to ‘know about’ but have no inner realization.
+They enjoy the sermon, but knowing how to put it into practice eludes them.
+Out of their efforts they try and try, yet never indeed sow one good seed and allow the spirit to work for them.
+They are much like the Pharisees, who know the law as plainly written but do not glean the more profound meaning or realization.
+They argue from the law, but not on behalf of the person, as does Jesus, and we see this outlook in the story of the woman caught in adultery.
 The intellect can often operate in just such a manner, legalistic and comprehending, but lacking merit or substance.

-As many may want to know the truth about the Essene, for instance, but do not want to know the truth about themselves.
-This dissonance becomes a serious character issue, and brings us to the scriptures we find in the “woes” (Mt.
+For instance, many may want to know the truth about the Essene but do not want to see the truth about themselves.
+This dissonance becomes a serious character issue and brings us to the scriptures we find in the “woes” (Mt.
 23).
-The Pharisees covered their evil deeds by wiping the edge of the cup for cleanliness, but never looked within, else justified themselves.
-They never grasped the substance of God’s yearning to awaken and convert the man.
+The Pharisees covered their evil deeds by wiping the edge of the cup for cleanliness but never looked within.
+Otherwise, they justified themselves.
+They never grasped the substance of God’s yearning to awaken and convert the man who lived inside his robes.

-God is interested in you, and until some inner inspection occurs many other revelations will remain blocked.
-There are numerous examples of Jesus directing such an inspection.
+God is interested in you, and until you undergo some inner inspection, many other revelations will remain blocked.
+Jesus has directed such an inspection numerous times.

 Matt.
 7.1-5, “Don’t judge so you won’t be judged.
 For the way you judge others is how you will be judged—the measure with which you measure out will be used to measure you.
 Why do you see the splinter in your brother’s eye but not notice the log in your own eye?
 You hypocrite!
 First take the log out of your own eye; then you will see clearly, so that you can remove the splinter from your brother’s eye!”

-This seems a very clear statement concerning self-inspection.
-But, Jesus has more.
+This statement seems clear and concerns self-inspection.
+But Jesus has more.

 (6) “Don’t give to dogs what is holy, and don’t throw your pearls to the pigs.
 If you do they may trample them under their feet, then turn and attack you.”